prisma/language-tools/packages/vscode/README.md

 - Quick-fixes
   - Quickly fix typos in model and enum names
   - Create new models and enums with a single click
+  - For the "Error parsing attribute "@relation": The argument `references` must refer to a unique criteria in the related model.
+Consider adding an `@unique` attribute to the field `field` in the model `A`." it will add an `@unique` atribute where it's needed.

 ## Preview